spryker/spryker-docs/docs/marketplace/dev/feature-integration-guides/glue/marketplace-merchant-feature-integration.md

 ---
 title: Glue API - Marketplace Merchant feature integration
 last_updated: Dec 03, 2020
-summary: This document describes the process how to integrate the Marketplace Merchant Glue API feature into a Spryker project.
+description: This document describes the process how to integrate the Marketplace Merchant Glue API feature into a Spryker project.
 ---

 ## Install feature core